giuseppeporcelli/amazon-sagemaker-build-train-deploy/01_build_and_train/README.md

     <img src="../images/module_01/studio_clone_repo.png" alt="Clone repo in SageMaker Studio" width="800px" />

-## Open Module 1 notebook in JuputerLab IDE
+## Open Module 1 notebook in JupyterLab IDE

 1. Browse to the folder **01_build_and_train** , open the notebook **01_build_and_train.ipynb** and continue follow the instructions in the notebook.